What Are Accounts Receivable?

-It is always best for a business owner to examine their accounts receivables situation prior to contemplating the sale of their business.
-Although a business seller has the option to still collect their accounts receivables after the business sale, a business must demonstrate that it does not have an accounts receivable problem in order to ensure a maximum purchase price.
+It is always best for a business owner to examine their accounts receivable situation prior to contemplating the sale of their business.
+Although a business seller has the option to still collect their accounts receivable after the business sale, a business must demonstrate that it does not have an accounts receivable problem in order to ensure a maximum purchase price.
 No buyer of a business wants to have problematic customers who do not promptly pay for products sold or services rendered.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.